bloominstituteoftechnology/Sprint-Challenge--JavaScript/ANSWERS.md

 # Your responses to the short answer questions should be laid out here using Mark Down.
 1. Describe the biggest difference between `.forEach` & `.map`.

-.forEach mutates the inputed array.  .map returns a copy of the inputted array on which a function has been appleid to each element.
+.forEach iterates over the inputed array.  .map returns a copy of the inputed array on which a function has been appleid to each element.

 2. What is the difference between a function and a method?